spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 Deploy a Kubernetes manifest YAML/JSON file.

 ### Find Artifacts From Resource
-Finds artifacts from a Kubernetes resource.
+Find artifacts from a Kubernetes resource.

 ### Scale (Manifest)
 Scale a Kubernetes object created from a manifest.